FAQ - frequently asked questions

 You will receive an invoice to the e-mail address you used in your application at universityadmissions.se.
 Payment is made with bank wire transfer to the University’s bank account stated on the invoice.
 You need to state your invoice number when making the payment.Can I pay the tuition fee with a credit card?

 No. You pay the tuition fee through bank wire transfer to the University’s bank account stated on the invoice.
 You need to state your invoice number when making the payment.How do I know the payment has gone through?

-A confirmation of your payment will be sent to you via e-mail and you will receive the original at the beginning of the semester when you are here in person.What happens if I do not pay the tuition fee on time?
+A confirmation of your payment will be sent to you via e-mail from the University of Skövde.What happens if I do not pay the tuition fee on time?